Skill Demand Index

 Salary data for Relational Databases is still accumulating.

-The most common pairings are SQL, Database Marketing, ibm-campaign, Data Warehousing, Power BI.
+The most common pairings are SQL, Bachelor's Degree, Data Warehousing, Power BI, Stakeholder Communication.
 Strengthening these alongside Relational Databases improves your fit across more positions.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.